tghastings/cloud9-esaas/README.md

 ### All Other Windows Editions

 Docker Toolbox works for other Windows OSes.
-Your motherboard/computer must support virtualization - most machines have this, but you may need to turn it on .
+Your motherboard/computer must support virtualization - most machines have this, but you may need to turn it on.
 To use Toolbox with machines running Windows 7 and up, there are three options, the directions below are the easiest.

 Install docker-toolbox (requires virtualbox) to run the docker daemon in a linux instance (no GUI).
 Handles installation for you.
 All can be done by following these instructions: https://docs.docker.com/toolbox/toolbox_install_windows/